 This Pumpkin Pie is so easy to make, I call it Easy Peasy Pumpkin Pie!
 It requires just a few ingredients, and five minutes of your time to get it into the oven.
 Perfect for Thanksgiving and Christmas!

 Pumpkin pie is a staple at American Thanksgivings and Christmas.
 It is also one of the easiest pies to make!
 In fact, it is the perfect pie for kids to help out with.
-I love getting kids involved with cooking and this pie is perfect for them to help with!
+We love getting kids involved with cooking and this pie is perfect for them to help with!
 This recipe is truly easy peasy.
 All you have to do is put the ingredients in a bowl, mix, bake, and enjoy.
 It’s delicious and you can feel good because it is homemade.
 Did we mention that it is delicious?
 Seriously though, you don’t want to skip this one.
 It’s delicious.

 Pies like this bake for quite a bit of time in the oven.
 Because every oven works just a bit differently you may or may want to add a pie shield halfway through baking.
 You can also make your own shield out of aluminum foil.
 Some ovens just brown more than others on top so keep an eye on that outer crust.